waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Lessons Learned & Heuristics
 - **Verify 'Trapped' Scenarios:** If a pathfinder tool reports 'No path found' and I believe I am trapped, I must not accept this conclusion without verification.
 I need to manually inspect the map for alternative routes and trust the game state's list of reachable warps over my own assumptions.
 (Lesson from Turn 119657 Hallucination)

-# V. Lessons Learned & Heuristics
-- **Verify 'Trapped' Scenarios:** If a pathfinder tool reports 'No path found' and I believe I am trapped, I must not accept this conclusion without verification.
-I need to manually inspect the map for alternative routes and trust the game state's list of reachable warps over my own assumptions.
-(Lesson from Turn 119657 Hallucination)

-# V. Lessons Learned & Heuristics
-- **Verify 'Trapped' Scenarios:** If a pathfinder tool reports 'No path found' and I believe I am trapped, I must not accept this conclusion without verification.
-I need to manually inspect the map for alternative routes and trust the game state's list of reachable warps over my own assumptions.
-(Lesson from Turn 119657 Hallucination)